sidtalia/Self-driving-car/README.md

 3)(this is a personal one).
 IF NASA CAN SEND A ROCKET TO THE MOON USING COMPUTATIONAL POWER LESS THAN THAT OF A HANDHELD CALCULATOR I CAN MAKE A SELF DRIVING (actually just a waypoint follower but self driving car is more catchy) CAR ON AN ARDUINO MINI PRO.

-Why this is better than an ardu-rover:
+Why this is better than an ardu-rover (ya'll devs at APM, you do a great job.
+I got nothing but respect for ya'll.
+This is supposed to be a funny rant not a serious criciticism):
 The ardu rover uses a point and shoot method for waypoint following, i.e., it simply takes the angle between where the car's nose is pointing and where the next waypoint is as the error and corrects that error using a PID controller on the steering.
 This works fine if you only have 2 points in your mission, the starting point and the ending point.
 This method does not take into account the position of the waypoint after the current one.

 In this project, I originally started out by copying what ardu-rover was doing but only to understand the basics of localization through sensor fusion and a little bit about control.
 I then incorporated trajectory planning using bezier curves.
 This allows the car to see the waypoints in a more "global" fashion rather than in the local fashion as is seen by the car in the ardu-rover.
 By seeing the points in a more global fashion, the car can calculate the appropriate trajectory that would allow the car to seamlessly travel through the waypoints.
 The trajectory planning also opens up the possibility of special manuevers like lane changing and parking.

-As of now, the project is under development and I would advise against copying it and running it for yourself( I mean you could but don't blame me if something goes wrong).
+As of now, the project is under development(no more as of 22nd July 2018) and I would advise against copying it and running it for yourself( I mean you could but don't blame me if something goes wrong). (you can copy it but I have something better int the works so maybe copy that instead.)

 # EXAMPLE CASE:
 here is an example of what the controller "sees"